lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The size of the SCHC ACK REQ header is generally not a multiple of the L2 Word size.
 Therefore, a SCHC ACK REQ generally needs padding bits.

-Note that the SCHC ACK REQ has the same header as an All-0 SCHC Fragment (see {{NotLastFrag}}) but it doesn't have a payload.
-A receiver can distinguish the former form the latter by the message length, even in the presence of padding.
-This is possible because

-- the padding bits are always strictly less than an L2 Word,
-- the size of an All-0 SCHC Fragment Payload is at least the size of an L2 Word.

 ### SCHC Abort formats {#Aborts}